Medium exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 If you break the rules

-Before disabling content associated with your account, we will give you advance notice, unless we believe your account is automated or operating in bad faith, or that notifying you is likely to cause, maintain or exacerbate harm to someone.
+Upon investigating or disabling content associated with your account, we will notify you, unless we believe your account is automated or operating in bad faith, or that notifying you is likely to cause, maintain or exacerbate harm to someone.

 Government Takedown Requests